BoothGroup/Vayesta/docs/source/install.rst

 Installing with pip
 ===================

-The simplest way to install Vayesta_ is to use pip_:
+The simplest way to install Vayesta is to use pip:

 .. code-block:: console

-   pip install vayesta
+   [~]$ pip install vayesta

 All required python packages, such as NumPy_ and PySCF_ will be installed automatically.